Friday, December 25, 2015

 20 g dried wild mushrooms

-1 tsp birch smoked salt
+1 tsp birch smoke salt

 2 Tbsp brown sugar

-1 tsp instant meat stock
+1 tsp meat broth extract

 2 hot dog buns